Below is a rough translation of Luke 16:19-31, the gospel reading for the 19th Sunday after Pentecost in the Revised Common Lectionary.

 εἱλκωμένος: PPPart, nms, sores (full of), to ulcerate, transitive.
 Here, passive particularly, full of ulcers

 2. It should be true in every culture, but in many near east cultures it is shameful not to show mercy to the poor or the ailing.
-Luke’s audience would have no trouble seeing Lazarus as a victim and the rich man as cold-heartedly ignoring even the rudimentary acts of mercy by not assisting him.
+Unlike certain pockets in modern "pull yourself up by the bootstraps" culture, Luke’s audience would have no trouble seeing Lazarus as a victim and the rich man as cold-heartedly ignoring even the rudimentary acts of mercy by not assisting him.

 3. The passive verb indicates Lazarus’ dependency, rather than his own agency, in determining where he sits.

 21καὶ ἐπιθυμῶν χορτασθῆναι ἀπὸ τῶν πιπτόντωνἀπὸ τῆς τραπέζης τοῦ

 πλουσίου: ἀλλὰ καὶ οἱ κύνες ἐρχόμενοι ἐπέλειχον τὰ ἕλκη αὐτοῦ.